Detecting quantum spin liquid on Kitaev model through a superconducting junction: Spin current evaluation

 Note that, in the normal phase, the energy $E_\sigma$ is replaced by $\xi_\sigma$, allowing the Fermi-Dirac distribution to be approximated by a step function near $\mu_\sigma$, due to the condition $\epsilon_\sigma\approx \epsilon_F\gg k_BT$ (at room temperature), which allows us to simplify the $\tilde{F}^{-+}(0)$ correlation function.
 On the other hand, in the SC state, $E_\sigma$ is of the same order as the superconducting gap, rendering the step function approximation inapplicable.

 Finally, it is noteworthy that the spin-spin correlation specified by $D_{ij}^{-+}(t)$ exhibits considerable generality, thereby enabling the application of the developed methodological framework to a diverse range of magnetic junctions beyond the Kitaev case.
-The next section provides a detailed evaluation of the spin-spin correlation for the Kitaev model.
+Replacing Eq. (\ref{eq.Fmp}) into Eq. (\ref{eq.Is}), we obtain